jambonz/jambonz-docs/docs/index.md

 - customers that want **greater control and the ability to add features** themselves to their CPAAS platform.<br/><br/>
 - enterprises with **highly capable IT departments** that are already managing most of what is required for a hosted telephony solution (e.g. cloud storage, speech APIs, infrastructure as code, etc) and are starting to wonder why they are paying so much money to a third party for doing the same thing for them.<br/><br/>
 - **service providers that want a white-label product** that they can to offer as a branded solution to their customers.

+Come on people.
+We can do this thing!

 ### What is a jambones application?